 5.4.9 Delay status reporting

 The Delay Status Reporting (DSR) procedure is used to provide the serving gNB with delay status of LCGs.
-This delay status for an LCG includes remaining time, which is the smallest remaining value of the running PDCP discardTimer among SDUs that are buffered for the LCG but have not been transmitted in any MAC PDU as specified in clause 7.3 in TS 38.323 [4], and the total amount of delay-critical UL data for the LCG according to the data volume calculation procedure specified in clause 5.5 in TS 38.322 [3] and clause 5.6 in TS 38.323 [4] for the associated RLC and PDCP entities, respectively.
+This delay status for an LCG includes remaining time, which is the smallest remaining value of the running PDCP discardTimer among PDCP SDUs that are buffered for the LCG but have not been transmitted in any MAC PDU as specified in clause 7.3 in TS 38.323 [4], and the total amount of delay-critical UL data for the LCG according to the data volume calculation procedure specified in clause 5.5 in TS 38.322 [3] and clause 5.6 in TS 38.323 [4] for the associated RLC and PDCP entities, respectively.

 RRC controls the DSR procedure by configuring the following parameter:

-- remainingTimeThreshold: the threshold on remaining time for triggering a DSR for an LCG.
+- remainingTimeThreshold (per LCG): the threshold on remaining time for triggering a DSR for LCHs within an LCG.

-If an LCG is configured for delay status reporting, the MAC entity shall:
+If an LCG is configured for delay status reporting, the MAC entity shall for each LCH within the LCG:

-1> if the smallest remaining value of the running PDCP discardTimer among all the SDUs buffered for the LCG that has not been transmitted in any MAC PDU and has not been reported as data volume in a DSR MAC CE becomes below remainingTimeThreshold of the LCG; and
+1> if the smallest remaining value of the running PDCP discardTimer among all the PDCP SDUs buffered for the LCH that have not been transmitted in any MAC PDU and have not been reported as data volume in a DSR MAC CE becomes below remainingTimeThreshold of the LCG; and

-1> if there is no DSR pending for the LCG:
+1> if there is no DSR pending for the LCH:

-2> trigger a DSR for the LCG.
+2> trigger a DSR for the LCH.

 If there is at least one DSR pending, the MAC entity shall: